Last Updated on

 If the leather comes as a byproduct of the meat or fishing industry, especially if it’s from organically raised cattle or sustainable fishing, we’d check the ‘sustainable’ box.

 Some would argue that leather is innately a natural resource, in that it’s replenishable via natural processes at a rate comparable or faster than its rate of consumption by humans or other users, and that it’s way better for the planet than plasticky ‘vegan leathers’.
-This line of thinking would include the use of wood, for example, as well as leather.
+This line of thinking would include the use of wood, for example, as well as leather – but let’s not forget that even if these materials are ‘renewable,’ they do come with a high CO2 and ethical cost compared to plant based materials.

 One final definition for eco-leather would be cowhide and other skins that are tanned and dyed with vegetable-based materials, as opposed to those containing toxic chemicals or chromium.

-This unique label works on the principles using upcycled plastics and eco-dyed leathers to create shoes that are actually many styles in one.
+This unique label knows how to answer the question ‘what is eco leather’!
+They work on the principles using upcycled plastics and eco-dyed leathers to create shoes that are actually many styles in one.

 Alterre shoes was created by Harmony Pilobello and Shilpa Iyengar, who met at Parsons School of Design in New York, where they both studied fashion design.
 Harmony focused on the methods to develop ethical leather, whilst Shilpa was oriented on women’s wear design.
 When the two decided to join forces, the results were wondrous.